QP/C 8.1.3

 The use case diagram depicted in Figure SRS-USE shows the main users and typical use cases they engage in.

-Figure SRS-USE: Users and main use cases of QP Application and QP Framework.
+Figure SRS-USE: Users and main use cases of QP/C Application and QP/C Framework.

 Portability & Configurability

-A reusable architecture for embedded systems, like QP, needs to be adaptable to a wide range of application areas and target hardware selections.
-For that, QP needs to be highly configurable.
-Whenever this requirements specification mentions "configurability", it explicitly specifies which of the following types of configurability is required:
+A reusable architecture, like the QP/C software framework, needs to be adaptable to a wide range of application areas and target hardware selections.
+For that, QP/C needs to be highly configurable.
+Whenever this SRS mentions "configurability", it explicitly specifies which of the following types of configurability is required:

 Compile-Time Configurability